runxiyu/sjdb-src/README.md

 pip3 install -r requirements.txt
 ```

-Or simply install it into your user directory with `pip`, although this is considered back practice:
+Or simply install it into your user directory with `pip`, although this is considered bad practice:
 ```sh
 pip3 install python-pptx --break-system-packages --user
 ```